SAP-samples/btp-developer-guide-cap/documentation/freestyle-fiori/6-deploy-to-kyma.md

 4. Create a new folder named `ui-resources` at the root directory of the project.

-5. Create a new file `package.json` inside `ui-resources` with the following content.
+5. In the`ui-resources` folder, create a new `package.json` file with the following content:

 ```json
   {